FermiParadox/TorBrowser_mouse_track_deanon/README.md

 before browser exit to calculate the angle at slow speeds.

-Much more accurate (yet computationally more demanding) methods are possible.
+So, more accurate methods are used.

 ## Increasing accuracy
-To reduce false positives smaller thresholds can be used for all metrics.
+To reduce false positives smaller, thresholds can be used for all metrics.

 Also, the distance comparison of critical points
 (that is, suspected exit or entry points) can be calculated